stoerr/chatGPTtools/README.md

 # My ChatGPT tools

-These are some of growing set of personal tools and experiments around ChatGPT.
+These are some of growing set of tools and experiments around ChatGPT.
-This is primarily for my own use, and sparetime quick and dirty quality, so don't expect anything to be stable or even work, and various things are in German.
+I started writing this for my own use in my sparetime and am extending it whenever I need something, but most of that is already pretty stable, so you are welcome to use them, too!
+I'll mark things that are new and thus unstable.
-But perhaps something is of use for you.
-If you'd like to know what I'm currently professionally doing with ChatGPT, [this](https://github.com/ist-dresden/composum-chatgpt-integration) might be more interesting for you.
+If you'd like to know what I'm professionally doing with ChatGPT, [this](https://github.com/ist-dresden/composum-chatgpt-integration) might be more interesting for you.

 If you find something interesting, please [contact me](http://www.stoerr.net/)!
-You will also find various ChatGPT related things on [my Blog](http://www.stoerr.net/blog.html).
+You will also find many ChatGPT related things on [my Blog](http://www.stoerr.net/blog.html).

+Disclaimer: You know how it is - this is one of my sparetime projects and you're not paying me for that, so no warranties.
+But please do send me bug reports and suggestions.

+I'm happy if you use it, I'm even happier if you tell me about your experiences and maybe some successful prompts or prompt fragments you used, and I'll jump up and down with joy if you link to my project or post about it somewhere. :-)

 ## What's here